 - Rolling Pin – to crush up on the candy canes.
 I use a mini one for this job.

 You’ll only need THREE ingredients to make these easy cookies.
-Scroll all the way down for the full instructions.
+Scroll all the way down for the full recipe card.

 How To Make Sugar Cookies Dipped In Chocolate For Christmas